jirislav/BUT-bash/README.md

 It serves to obtain bash access to https://www.vutbr.cz/ logged in account securely

 # Prerequisities installation
-  `sudo apt-get install bash grep curl awk http-xml-utils`
+  `sudo apt-get install bash grep curl mawk html-xml-utils`

 # Usage
 This will repeat the BASH script called "final-exam-reRegister.sh" every 10 seconds with one argument "160569" until it succeeds:

   `./loopThrough.sh 10 final-exam-reRegister.sh 160569`